Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Ground-state energy of local Hamiltonians

 We start to state the so called `local Hamiltonian problem' explicitly.

 \begin{svgraybox}

 \end{svgraybox}

-There are some points.
-Firstly, we are not only having a single Hamiltonian $H$, but in fact, a family of Hamiltonians $\{H_N\}_{N=1}^{\infty}$.
-Here each $H_N$ denotes the Hamiltonian for a systems of $N$ particles.
+Some points need to be clarified.
+Firstly, we have not only a single Hamiltonian $H$, but in fact, a family of Hamiltonians $\{H_N\}_{N=1}^{\infty}$.
+Here each $H_N$ denotes the Hamiltonian for a systems of $N$ degrees of freedom.
 When taking a limit $N$ goes to infinity, we end up with the thermodynamic limit (an infinitely large system).

 Secondly, $b-a$ gives the precision of this problem, i.e. the error we can actually tolerate for deciding the ground state energy.
 We know for numerical stability reasons, it makes no sense to take $b=a$.
 For technical reasons, for all the problems studied, the precision $b-a$ is set to be scale as an inverse polynomial of the system's size $N$, i.e. $b-a\propto 1/\text{poly}(N)$, where $\text{poly}$ is some polynomial function, and $\propto$ means up to some constant factor.